lorio/hill-poems/src/pages/2015-bedstuy/index.md

 title: "bedstuy"
 ---

-"...to be free in every aspect." --Mighty Beardo<!-- end -->
+“…to be free in every aspect.”
+Mighty Beardo<!-- end -->

 a stroller, a flaneur, the quiet
 of, there is snow, a snowy